GSTT-CSC/MLOps/README.md

 pip install csc-mlops
 ```
 ### Experiment
-The `Experiment` class is the priary interface between the developers project code and the MLOps  processes.
+The `Experiment` class is the primary interface between the developers project code and the MLOps  processes.
 By using `Experiment` a number of important processes are automated:
 - Project configuration and registration
 - Communication with the MLOps server
 - Ensures all project code is committed and current with repository